brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

     Value: !Ref AuroraSecret
 ```

-This output will expose `PostgresData` output as a variable called `POSTGRES_DATA` in the container environment.
+This output will expose output as a variable called `POSTGRES_DATA` in the container environment.
 This environment variable is where the todo application will get its credentials to access the database.
+{{% /expand%}}

 Once the copilot process is finished, the last step for this tutorial is to get the LoadBalancer URL from copilot and make a call to the application's 'migrate' endpoint to populate the database.
 ```bash